How To Potty Train an Akita Puppy in 5 Easy Steps

 As part of having a dog, it’s normal if your Akita has a few accidents inside the house.
 Here’s what to do when that happens:

-• Immediately take your dog to his outside bathroom spot and reward him with a treat if he finishes there.
+• Immediately take your dog to their outside bathroom spot and reward them with a treat if they finish there.

 • Clean up the soiled area thoroughly with dog stain removers.
 This step is very important because puppies are highly motivated to continue soiling in areas that smell like urine or feces.